-This is a tough question as “competitor” is somewhat subjective based on your need.
+This is a tough question as “competitor” is a somewhat subjective based on need.
 For research purposes, here are the main competitors that try to support the same functionality as Salesforce CRM.
 I don’t have a great deal of experience with these but they exist.

 - Microsoft Dynamics

 - Adobe Marketing Cloud